Chrissy Metz Has High Hopes To Join Reality Show:Which One Does She Want To Do??

 Metz went on to say that there was a misunderstanding that she was required to lose weight.
 She said, “Nothing is mandated.
 It’s not like, ‘If you sign this contract you have to do this.’
 We haven’t even talked about an actual number with Kate.
 Ever.”
 Chrissy has tried past diets, including Weight Watchers and also exercise and it just hasn’t worked.
 She said, “I would love to go on The Biggest Loser, where it’s a concentrated thing.”

 Things are going great for Chrissy Metz right now.
 She has a new boyfriend that she met on the set of the show.
 People shared that her boyfriend actually offered to work on a different show so that they could make sure that their relationship would work.
 She is dating Josh Stancil, who works as a cameraman on the show.
 It took about a month of him being on the show before they started dating.
 Chrissy shared saying it was “very unexpected.
 My priority was my job and I was not trying to blow my big shot.
 Josh even offered to go work on another show.”
-Lucky for them, it wasn’t an issue and Chrissy and Josh are doing great now.
+Lucky for them, it wasn’t an issue, and Chrissy and Josh are doing great now.

 What do you think of Chrissy Metz wanting to join The Biggest Loser?
 Do you think she would be a good addition to the cast?
 Sound off in the comments section below on your thoughts, and don’t miss new episodes of This Is Us when they air on Tuesday nights on NBC.
 There are only two more episodes of This Is Us left this season.
 The show has already been renewed.